Peter Fitzhugh Brown: White's Ferry controversy

 Brown and his sisters, Elizabeth Devlin and Harriet Dickerson, own Rockland Farm LLC in Loudoun County, Virginia, which has been in the Rust/Brown family for over 200 years.

 A narrow portion of the property along the Potomac River has long been used as the Virginia-side landing of White's Ferry, an important commuting link between Loudoun County and Montgomery County in Maryland.
-After unauthorized expansion of the landing including a concrete retaining wall was built on the property by the operators of White's Ferry following damage from a flood, Rockland Farm LLC sued, stating the 1952 license that allowed the operators use of their property for a landing had been violated.
-Complicating the matter was that Loudoun County had condemned part of the Rockland Farm property for public use as a landing in 1871, but the documents defining this easement could not be found.
-After a court battle that lasted over a decade, Rockland Farm LLC won its case in November 2020 and White's Ferry ceased operations following a flood that snapped the cable used by the ferry to cross the river and failed negotiations to keep service operating.
+After unauthorized expansion of the landing including a concrete retaining wall was built on the property by the operators of White's Ferry following damage from a flood, Rockland Farm LLC sued, stating the 1952 license had been violated.
+Rockland Farm LLC won its case in November 2020 and White's Ferry ceased operations following a flood that snapped the cable used by the ferry to cross the river and failed negotiations to keep service operating.

 In 2022, it was reported that negotiations to reopen the ferry were continuing with the new owners of the ferry service.
 Rockland Farm LLC has offered to purchase the Maryland landing for more than the owner paid for it to get the ferry re-opened.
-It has also asked to be paid an inflation adjusted per car fee of 50 cents as well as offering to go to last-best-offer binding arbitration; but the current owners have rejected all offers.
+It has also asked to be paid an inflation-adjusted per car fee of 50 cents as well as offering to go to last-best-offer binding arbitration; however, the current owners have rejected all offers.
+In turn, Rockland Farm LLC has rejected all proposals to sell the Virginia landing to the owners of the ferry.